formkit/docs-content/inputs/dropdown.md

 ### Single request

 Let's say we had an API endpoint that returned all the options we needed for a given `dropdown` input.
-Below is an example of how we could write the `dropdown` input to load options from a single request.
+Below is an example of how we could write the `dropdown` input to load options from a single request:

 <example
 name="Dropdown"
 :min-height="550"
 file="/_content/examples/dropdown/dropdown-single-request.vue"></example>

-You can see that we assigning the `loadHorrorMovies` function to the `options` prop.
+You can see that we are assigning the `options` prop to the `loadHorrorMovies` function.
 After the request is made, we are iterating over the results and making sure to return array of objects with explicit `value` and `label` properties.
 ### Loading an option

 Continuing off the previous example, let's say we wanted to load additional information about an option when the user selects it (such as its release date).
-We can do this by setting the `option-loader` prop to a function that will make a request based on the given movie's ID.
+We can do this by setting the `option-loader` prop to a function that will make a request to load more information about the given movie:

 <example
 name="Dropdown"
 :min-height="550"
 file="/_content/examples/dropdown/dropdown-option-loader.vue"></example>

-In our `loadMovie` function that is assigned to the `options-loader` prop, we are making a request to load the movie by its ID.
-The `loadMovie` function is passed two arguments, the `value` of the selected option (in this case its ID) and the `cachedOption` (FormKit keeps a track of previously loaded options).
-If the `cachedOption` exists, we can return it immediately without having to make another request.
+Our function, `loadMovie`, is called by the option loader when an option is selected and will be passed the selected option's value as its first argument (in this case, the movie's ID).
+Our `loadMovie` function is also passed a second argument `cachedOption` which we will discuss in a later section.
 ### Multiple pages

 What if you need to load options from an API, but need to be able to make multiple requests to perform pagination?
-Whenever a function is set to the `options` prop it is passed FormKit node's `config` object as an argument.
-We can use the `hasNextStep` and `page` properties to continue loading more options.
+When a function is set to the `options` prop it is passed FormKit node's `config` object as an argument.
+In this `config` object is a `page` property which we can use to make our request, as well as a `hasNextPage` function which we can use to tell the `dropdown` input that there are more requests to be made:

 <example
 name="Dropdown"
 :min-height="550"
 file="/_content/examples/dropdown/dropdown-pagination.vue"></example>

 In the above example, we are calling `hasNextPage` when we determine there are more pages to load.
-When this is done, FormKit appends a `Load more` option at the end of the rendered options list, and automatically increments its `page` property.
-When the user selects the `Load more` option, the `options` function is called again, and the process repeats.
+When this is done, FormKit appends a `Load more` option at the end of the rendered options list and automatically increments its `page` property.
+When the user selects the `Load more` option, the function assigned to the `options` prop (`loadCurrentlyPopularMovies`) is called again, and the process repeats.

 ### Load on scroll

-If you would rather allow the user to load more options without having to click the `Load more` option at the bottom of the options list, you can set the `load-on-scroll` prop to true, and our function, `loadCurrentlyPopularMovies` will be called again.
+If you would rather allow the user to load more options without having to click the `Load more` option at the bottom of the options list, you can set the `load-on-scroll` prop to true, and our function, `loadCurrentlyPopularMovies` will be called again:

 <example
 name="Dropdown"